koraytugay/koraytugay.github.io/content/literature/the-phoenix-project.md

 But Eric does not find the answer complete:

 > Yes, that's certainly one type of work.
 But you're still missing the three other types of work that IT Operations is responsible for.
 To me, that's nowhere near the level of understanding of work you need in order to fix your problems around project deliverables, outages, and compliance..
-We’re going for a ride.
+We're going for a ride.

 They go to one of the manufacturing plants: MRP-8 and climb to the catwalk to get a birds-eye view of the plant floor.
 Erik speaks:

 > You can see loading docks on each side of the building.
 Raw materials are brought in on this side, and the finished goods leave out the other.
 Orders come off that printer down there.
-If you stand here long enough, you can actually see all the __WIP__, that’s __Work In Progress__ (or 'inventory' for plant newbies), make its way toward the other side of the plant floor, where it’s shipped to customers as finished goods.
+If you stand here long enough, you can actually see all the __WIP__, that's __Work In Progress__ (or 'inventory' for plant newbies), make its way toward the other side of the plant floor, where it's shipped to customers as finished goods.
 >
 > In the 1980s, this plant was the beneficiary of three incredible scientifically-grounded management movements.
-You’ve probably heard of them: the __Theory of Constraints__, __Lean production__ or the Toyota Production System, and __Total Quality Management__.
+You've probably heard of them: the __Theory of Constraints__, __Lean production__ or the Toyota Production System, and __Total Quality Management__.
 They all agree on one thing: __WIP is the silent killer__.
 Therefore, one of the most critical mechanisms in the management of any plant is job and materials release.
-Without it, you can’t control WIP.
+Without it, you can't control WIP.
 >
 > Decades ago, there used to be a guy named Mark.
 He was the supervisor for that first work center, right down there by that desk.
 One day I see Mark picking up a folder to start some job.
-I ask him, ‘On what basis did you choose that job, versus any of the others? e says, ‘It’s a job that requires this work center first.
-And we’re open.’
+I ask him, ‘On what basis did you choose that job, versus any of the others? e says, ‘It's a job that requires this work center first.
+And we're open.'
 I could hardly believe it.
 I tell him, ‘Your station is just the first of twenty operations.
-You don’t factor the availability of any of the other nineteen stations in your decision?’
-And he replies, ‘Well, no. This is the way I’ve done it for twenty years.’
+You don't factor the availability of any of the other nineteen stations in your decision?'
+And he replies, ‘Well, no. This is the way I've done it for twenty years.'
 >
-> But of course, now everyone knows that you don’t release work based on the availability of the first station.
+> But of course, now everyone knows that you don't release work based on the availability of the first station.
 Instead, it should be based on the tempo of how quickly the bottleneck resource can consume the work.
 >
 > Theory of Constraints showed us how any improvements made anywhere besides the bottleneck are an illusion.
 Any improvement made after the bottleneck is useless, because it will always remain starved, waiting for work from the bottleneck.
 >
 > __Your job as VP of IT Operations__ is to ensure the fast, predictable, and uninterrupted flow of planned work that delivers value to the business while minimizing the impact and disruption of unplanned work, so you can provide stable, predictable, and secure IT service.

 He then summarises the __Three Ways__ and tells Bill that he must understand them well:
-- __The First Way__ helps us understand how to create fast flow of work as it moves from Development into IT Operations, because that’s what’s between the business and the customer.
+- __The First Way__ helps us understand how to create fast flow of work as it moves from Development into IT Operations, because that's what's between the business and the customer.
 - __The Second Way__ shows us how to shorten and amplify feedback loops, so we can fix quality at the source and avoid rework.
 - __The Third Way__ shows us how to create a culture that simultaneously fosters experimentation, learning from failure, and understanding that repetition and practice are the prerequisites to mastery.

 He tells Bill that there are four types of work, and he must find out what the other three are, next to the one he already identified: Business project work.

-### Chapter Notes
+__Notes__
 - One must be able to see the work to be able to organize, sequence and have assurance that available resources can complete it.
 - Any improvements made anywhere besides the bottleneck are an illusion.
 - There are four types of work: